Eero28/ReviewApp/ReadMe.md

   <img src="assets/demoPhotos/reviews_light.jpg" alt="Reviews Light" style="width:47%; height:auto;" />
 </div>

-**Key Features:**

-- Easy login and signup
-- Write, submit, and delete your own reviews
-- Add/remove comments on reviews
-- Like your favorite reviews and comments
-- Search for reviews and other users
-- Smooth pop-up modals for quick actions
-- Smart recommendations using TensorFlow
-- Automated CI/CD
-- Runs in Docker and deployed on Azure (Cost money, so not running anymore)
-- Cloudinary to store images
-- Darkmode / Lightmode

 ## Implemented Features

 These are the main features currently implemented in ReviewApp, grouped by Frontend, Backend, and DevOps/Infrastructure: